Skip to main content

 Join the discussion 3 Comments

-• Avatar azbikelaw says:
+• azbikelaw says:

 “whether she will receive justice from Arizonas criminal justice system remains to be seen”